In a Big Country: Reception

 The Smashing Pumpkins' James Iha named the song to his "mixtape for dreamers," commenting, "I love this song.
 I used to watch the video when it was on MTV.
 When MTV played videos. ...
 The music is super-anthemic, the guitars are awesome and bagpipe-like, and it's somehow incorporating the band's name, that they're in a big country and then dreams stay with you like a lover's voice.
 It's sounds like Braveheart or something."

-In other media

-The song appears, in edited form, in the 2023 movie Air.